NeedsAUsername/social-media/README.md

   - login/signup/logout forms working
   - stores token in local storage and include in header
   - fetches user on app mount if local storage has token
+- Main Page('/'): All posts are shown, ordered by newest date first.
+- Main Page has form to create a new post
+  - if user is not logged in, will post from Anonymous account

 # To Consider
 -production build should run one server